Shape

 terragrunt run-all plan

-Passing outputs between modules
+Passing outputs between units

 Consider the following file structure: